juzhyo/juzhyo.github.io/content/posts/toto-hong-bao-draw-is-not-worth-participating/index.md

 plotly: true
 math: true
 ---
-around the time of Lunar New Year, Singapore Pools will organise a special lottery event called the Toto Hong Bao Draw, which features a significantly larger jackpot prize compared to the regular draws.
+aRound the time of Lunar New Year, Singapore Pools will organise a special lottery event called the Toto Hong Bao Draw, which features a significantly larger jackpot prize compared to the regular draws.
 The Hong Bao draws, with their larger prize money, attracted people to participate, suggesting that it may be worth placing a bet.

 Here, the Kelly criterion is used to evaluate if this is the case.
 It is a formula for sizing a sequence of bets by maximising the geometric growth rate of wealth.
 For a system where the bettor wins or loses a fixed percentage of his bet, the Kelly criterion reads: